Alert

 The decision maker approves the recommended services during the case conference and confirms whether the provider will arrange the recommended services.

-• To ensure timely implementation of services, triage recommendations must be approved within two business days of notice by the RE provider.
-If the decision maker or alternate is not able to respond within two business days, reporting will be completed and sent to file and recommended services will continue.
+Note: To ensure timely implementation of services, triage recommendations must be approved within two business days of notice by the RE provider.
+If the decision maker or alternate is not able to respond within two business days, reporting will be completed and sent to file and any recommended services will proceed.

 Administrative tasks

-When the triage assessment report is received, the Payment Unit reviews the compensation rate (section 56 or 61) to confirm it was set accurately.
+When the Re-employment triage assessment (C1406) report is received, the Payment Unit reviews the compensation rate (section 56 or 61) to confirm it was set accurately.

 Follow the 8-1 Wage loss supplement - final approval procedure.

-Determine the appropriate wage loss benefitThe type of wage loss benefit payable will depend on the recommended service the worker will be participating in (e.g., retraining, supported job search, etc.).
+If the worker is job readyA worker is job ready when they are non-job attached or all attempts to negotiate modified work are exhausted, they are fit for some level of work, and they are not expected to have a significant increase in their functional abilities over the next eight weeks.
+A fitness decision can be made., determine the wage loss benefitThe type of wage loss benefit payable will depend on the recommended service the worker will be participating in (e.g., retraining, supported job search, etc.).
 Refer to the appropriate procedure for assistance in determining the wage loss benefit payable.
 The type of wage benefit payable will depend on the recommended service the worker will be participating in (e.g., retraining, supported job search, etc.).
-Refer to the appropriate procedure for assistance in determining the wage loss benefit payable.payable to the worker.
-The type of payment depends on whether the worker:
+Refer to the appropriate procedure for assistance in determining the wage loss benefit payable.payable.
+If the worker is:

-When an ergonomic assessment is recommended to support the worker’s return to work, discuss the recommendations with the clinician, worker and the date-of-accident employer.
-Confirm what needs to be done and make purchase arrangements as required.
-Consider weighing what the recommendations are with the worker's needs and the length of time the worker would need the equipment.
+When an ergonomic assessment is recommended to support the worker’s return to work, discuss the recommendations with the clinician, worker and the pre-accident employer.
+Ensure the recommendations align with the worker's needs and consider how long the equipment will be needed.
 For example, if an item is required for a short period of time, consider whether there is another more cost-effective option (e.g., in-person computer training versus purchasing a computer).
+Make arrangements to purchase the equipment/aids, as appropriate.

 Administrative tasks